5 Ways to Celebrate National Fishing and Boating Week

 2. Invite a Friend On Board—Or Rent a Boat

-National Boating and Fishing Week is an ideal time to share your love of the water with others.
-Do you have a friend who seems interested in boating but doesn’t have a boat of her own?
-Invite her on board for a day of cruising in the warm sunshine to show her all the relaxation boating offers.
+National Fishing and Boating Week is an ideal time to share your love of the water with others.
+Do you have a friend who seems interested in boating but doesn't have a boat of their own?
+Invite them on board for a day of cruising in the warm sunshine to show them all the relaxation boating offers.

-Or, if your crew of friends wants to celebrate, but you need a boat of your own, then look into local boat rentals or peer-to-peer boat-sharing options in your area.
-Find ways to get on the water by exploring our Go Boating Today tool.
+If you aren't a boat owner yet but want to get out on the water, consider local boat rentals or peer-to-peer boat-sharing options.
+Find ways to easily get on the water by exploring our Go Boating Today tool.

 Boat Passenger Etiquette: Top 7 Rules for Passengers